 Teams may have to change existing ventilation, pump water, set roof supports, or move piles of ore to rescue persons and/or explore if it can be done safely.
-If falls piles of ore can be moved, there will be a placard denoting the condition of the back.
 In order for piles of ore to be moved, equipment will be available and atmosphere conditions must be free of smoke and explosive mixtures.
 Changing ventilation shall not be done until the official in charge has been informed.
 Ventilation changes will be considered as starting, stopping, altering, or redirecting the air current.
 If existing check curtains are to be used to direct ventilation, the check curtain must first be converted into a temporary stopping.
 Regulating airflow to control a fire is not considered a ventilation change.